1967 Thirsk rail crash: Events

-The 12:00 1A26 express train from King's Cross to Edinburgh and Aberdeen collided at speed with the wreckage of a derailed freight train around 15:17 on that day.
+The 12:00 1A26 express train from King's Cross to Edinburgh and Aberdeen (Note: Front two coaches were scheduled to go forward, attached to the 18:50 Edinburgh-Aberdeen service) collided at speed with the wreckage of a derailed freight train around 15:17 on that day.
 Seven people were killed and 45 injured, 15 seriously.
 Following the accident, three of the four lines (the Up [Southbound] and Down [Northbound] Fast lines and the Down Slow line) were blocked by the wreckage of the collision.
 The Up Slow line was not damaged and was used by special trains to take the dead and injured to Newcastle upon Tyne.
 The line was also used later that day for both Up and Down trains to clear other trains stranded in the area by the blockage but was later used only for Up trains, Down trains being diverted via Harrogate over the Harrogate-Northallerton line which, though it had been closed, was re-opened for the purpose.
 Special bus services were introduced between Leeds and Northallerton and between York and Thirsk to replace local train services disrupted by the accident.
 Breakdown cranes were ordered from York, Leeds and Gateshead (Newcastle), and the derailed vehicles were cleared from the track by 23:30 on 1 August.
 Repairs to the track were speedy and the three damaged lines were all open by 16:20 on 2 August, all with an initial speed limit of 20 mph.

 An extract from The Ministry of Transport report into the accident states:

 The 02:40 Cliffe to Uddingston cement train was travelling on the Down Slow line at about 45 mph – the maximum speed permitted at the time for trains conveying loaded wagons of this type, when the rear axle of the 12th wagon became derailed towards the cess on plain track.
 As the train proceeded, the derailed wheels moved further towards the cess smashing the timber sleepers in the track until, after travelling some 170 yd; the coupling between the 11th and 12th wagons fractured and the vacuum hose pipe parted, causing the brakes to become fully applied on both portions of the train.
 The front portion proceeded along the line for 470 yd and then stopped.
 The 13th to 20th wagons in the rear portion became derailed and went down the embankment, and came to rest mostly on their sides.
 The 23rd wagon, however, was slewed round more or less at right angles to the line and stopped with its leading end some 2 ft foul of the Down Fast line.